AMENDED AND RESTATED BYLAWS

 CERTIFICATE OF SECRETARY

 I certify that I am the duly elected and acting Secretary of The Church in St.Amant and that the foregoing Amended and Restated Bylaws constitute the Bylaws of the Church.
-These Amended and Restated Bylaws were duly adopted by the consent of a majority vote of the Board of Directors of the Church present and voting at a duly called meeting of the Board members on the _______ day of November, 2014.
+These Amended and Restated Bylaws were duly adopted by the consent of a majority vote of the Board of Directors of the Church present and voting at a duly called meeting of the Board members on November, 2014.